rachel-labri-tipton/sei-project-1-tetris/readme.md

 ## My Process

 Since this was the first project that I'd ever coded, I took time to think about what the stages of the coding process would be.
-I broke the work into phases that seemed to make making the game doable in the 2 weeks we had to work.
+I broke the work into phases that seemed to make making the game doable in the 2 weeks I had to work.

 - Phase I: Research
 - Phase II: Setting up the Grid, Drawing, Rotating and Moving the pieces
 - Phase III: Managing collisions and movement a the edge of the board
-- Phase IV: Keeping score and ending the game + adding levels
+- Phase IV: Keeping score
 - Phase V: Adding Sound Effects
-- Phase VI: Wrapping up loose ends and cleaning up my coade
+- Phase VI: Wrapping up loose ends, cleaning up my code, and reflecting

 ## Phase I: Research

-- I read several  articles and watched a few tutorials about Tetris to get an idea of how I'd like to set up my game.
-I settled on using a grid where I would map the pieces as arrays.
+I took a day or two to read several  articles and watched a few tutorials about coding Tetris to get an idea of how I'd like to set up my game.
+I settled on using a grid where tetriminoes were displayed as arrays of blocks on the grid that were drawn and redrawn as they moved down the grid.

-## PHASE II: Setting up the Grid, Drawing, Rotating and Moving the pieces
+## Phase II: Setting up the grid and drawing the pieces.

-Setting up the grid.
+Here is the line of code that set up my CSS grid on which the game would be played.

 ```
 const grid = document.querySelector(".grid")